Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 A ceramic toilet will always be much easier to keep clean and maintain and the same can be said for replacing your bathroom sink with a ceramic or stainless model as well.

 In short, stay away from the cheap plastic sinks and toilets because they degrade too quickly, and they just look cheap because they are.
 If you’re buying a new model motorhome or trailer, consider upgrading your purchase with modifications, and if you’re remodeling an RV skip the “manufacturers recommended equipment list” and install ceramic or stainless equipment.
+I cover this topic in more depth in my guide on remodeling your RV bathroom.

 Dumping the onboard RV propane tank